rolandtoth/TemplateLatteReplace/README.md

 <p>{t('Please select', 'Form')}</p>
 ```

 Note that in the first example the context is not set because the `t()` function has the "General" context by default, so no need to explicitly add.
 The second example has the "Form" context, which will be visible in the Language Translator to make translations easier.
+You can add a third parameter if you would like to set the textdomain explicitly (if you need something else than "_strings.php").

-The drawback of this technique that strings need to be added in two places (in .latte file where they are used, and in _strings.php).
+The drawback of this technique that strings need to be added in two places (in .latte file where they are used plus in _strings.php).

 #### Using plurals